 It is easier than ever to enroll at CLC.
 No application fees.
 Just a simple four step process!
 Enroll now.

 Please, let me see more!
 Seeing is believing.
 Set up a tour and see for yourself.
 Visit CLC.

 Yes, I want to apply right now!
 Apply to CLC!

-Fall semester classes will begin as scheduled on August 24, 2020 at Central Lakes College.
+Spring semester classes will begin as scheduled on January 11, 2021 at Central Lakes College.
 We will be open and ready to welcome our students!

 Our top priority remains protecting the health and safety of our students and employees as well as ensuring our students receive a top-quality education.